 Once a new developer gets their feet wet by completing the T-100 course – they will understand the key components of the Acumatica platform and their usage for typical tasks in application development.
 They will have gone through the process of developing a complete business application which will give them an idea of how to develop their own applications by using the Acumatica Framework.
 Having this base understanding, the new developer has a number of options.
 Depending on whether you intend to build an application from scratch or integrate with existing applications, the developer can move to more advanced training in the former case or continue with the I-series courses.

 For developers who are looking for ways to integrate existing applications, they should start with the I-300 course, which covers the basic techniques of data retrieval through the Acumatica ERP OData interface and web services APIs and proceed through the series: I-310 – advanced web services and I-320 – data manipulation.
-For details see the Acumatica developer-focused training page.

 For those developers who will work on building additional functionality into the base product or building embedded applications, they should continue with the T-series courses which will advance their knowledge of the Framework as well as specific customization topics.